Guide: Moving to Texas – Electricity and Everything Else

 Moving Options:

-• Hire movers to pack your home, load your belongings, move the boxes to the new destination, and then unload the truck at your new home.
+• Hire movers to pack your home, load your belongings, move the boxes to the new destination, and unload at your new home.
 This is generally the most expensive option.

 • Pack your own belongings, and hire movers to load, deliver and unload your boxes.